Cast Iron Skillet Salmon

 Can I make Salmon in Cast Iron ahead of time?

 If you want to prepare the salmon ahead of time you can!
-Simply go ahead and coat the filets in the seasoning and honey, and store them in an airtight container in the fridge until you’re ready to cook.
-Then, let the filets come to room temperature before cooking on the cast iron.
+Simply coat the filets in the seasoning and honey, and store them in an airtight container in the fridge until you’re ready to cook.
+Let the filets come to room temperature before cooking on the cast iron.
 Drizzle any extra honey mixture left in the container over the salmon while it’s cooking, and follow the recipe card as normal.

 How to Serve